-Students are expected to respectfully and constructively articulate points of view, comments, or critiques that, as stated above, demonstrate your understanding of the cases presented and the key concepts covered in the course.
+Students are expected to respectfully and constructively articulate points of view, comments, or critiques that demonstrate their understanding of the cases presented and the key concepts covered in the course.

 Comments are due by the end of the week that each case is posted, i.e., on that Friday, by 11:59 PM.
-You have the opportunity to comment for a period of five days.
-As above, no comment will be counted if it is submitted after the deadline, with no exceptions.
-For example, Case 1 will be available for discussion by Monday, September 16, at 12:00 AM.
-All comments for Case 1 must be submitted between Monday, September 16 and Friday, September 20 at 11:59 PM, or no points will be earned.
+You can comment for a period of five days.
+As mentioned above, no comment will be counted if it is submitted after the deadline, with no exceptions.
+For example, Case 1 will be available for discussion by Monday, February 3, at 10:00 AM.
+All comments for Case 1 must be submitted between Monday, February 3, and Friday, February 7, at 11:59 PM, or no points will be earned.

-About the Materials, Cases and Discussion Assignments
+About the Materials, Cases, and Discussion Assignments

 Since this course is asynchronous online, students are expected to keep pace with the reading, videos, and all assignments.
-Course participation in Discussions requires not just knowledge of the material but also critical and creative thought in applying this knowledge to specific situations.
-It is also expected that students will stay attuned to current events and introduce such relevant topics into discussions.
+Course participation in Discussions requires knowledge of the material and critical and creative thought in applying this knowledge to specific situations.
+Students are also expected to stay attuned to current events and introduce such relevant topics into discussions.

-Please make certain to review the detailed descriptions of the content and format of the case study presentations, provided at the end of this syllabus
+Please make certain to review the detailed descriptions of the content and format of the case study presentations provided at the end of this syllabus